CHAPTER Eng

 New. #13859, eff 3-26-24

-Eng 403.09 Waiver of Professional Development Hours
+of Professional Development Hours Deadline.

-A waiver shall be granted provided the waiver petition meets the
+granted provided the waiver petition meets the following criteria:

 (1) A petition requesting a waiver shall be filed